-The most common standard treatment for LS is an "ultrapotent" topical steroid cream, such as clobetasol, which is available only by prescription.
+The most common standard treatment for LS is an ultrapotent topical steroid cream which is only available by prescription.
 For many people, however, the potential benefits from these powerful steroids may be outweighed by significant drawbacks, including unpleasant side effects and high cost...not to mention the potential health consequences associated with long-term steroid use and withdrawal.

 If you have LS, it's important to speak with your doctor about treatment.
 But know that there are natural, healthier, and less expensive options for you -- like pure emu oil and emu oil based creams and salves.

 Pure refined emu oil, which has been used for centuries to treat many skin conditions, including LS.
 It contains essential fatty acids and other all-natural components which provide powerful yet gentle anti-inflammatory benefits.
-Emu oil has been shown in clinical studies to thicken the skin, and important feature since LS often results in thinning of the skin.
 It can also be safely used as a vaginal lubricant.

-The kit also includes 3 paraben-free and chemical-free products that contain emu oil.
-Banish My Pain, Banish My Rash and the On the Go Stick provide pain and itch relief from LS symptoms, thanks to all-natural ingredients also known to relieve pain and soothe irritated skin, including lavender, arnica, and Vitamin E. The On the Go Stick is pocket size so you can discreetly carry relief with you when you're out and about.
+The kit also includes 4 paraben-free and chemical-free products that contain emu oil.
+Banish My Pain, Soothe My Skin, Emu Oil Soap and the On the Go Stick provide pain and itch relief from LS symptoms, thanks to all-natural ingredients also known to relieve pain and soothe irritated skin, including lavender, arnica, and Vitamin E. The On the Go Stick is pocket size so you can discreetly carry relief with you when you're out and about.

 If you're looking for relief from your Lichen Sclerosis symptoms, but are tired of dealing with the downsides of prescription medications, then Emu Joy may be the right choice for you.